Coursework and Credits

 - The syllabus: If the syllabus does not contain an organized and complete overview of the course (e.g., assigned readings, schedule of classes and topics treated, instructional format, written assignments), then, from your knowledge of the course, you can write out an accompaniment to the syllabus which contains all of this information.

-- Copies of all assigned written work: Examples of relevant work include papers, projects, lab reports, etc. Students do NOT need graded copies, any copies will do.
-If students are required to do oral reports for one or more courses, they should provide a brief summary of what the report consisted of and what they read in preparation for it.
+- Copies of all assigned written work: Examples of relevant work include papers, projects, exams, lab reports, problem sets, etc. Students do NOT need graded copies, any copies will do.
 Whenever possible, students should save a copy of required written work before they submit it, in case their submitted copy is not returned to them.
-Some departments/programs will not review work that is not in English (please verify with departments/programs).
+If you have any questions about what work needs to be saved, contact the department/program that pre-estimated the course.

 - What happens if any of my academic work abroad is incomplete?